Here is the equipment we use to record The Overwhelmed Brain podcast.

 Before we begin, I’ll define some terminology:

 I shall do my best to describe each component and how they are connected.

 One of the main components of my system is the Heil PR-40 Microphone.
 I selected this for its excellent short-range pickup.
 It does a fantastic job of picking up only the noise closest to it and the occasional loud siren outside.
 Learn to project your voice and you’ll learn to use the mic without having to increase the input levels too much (this will help you avoid as much background noise as possible since the pickup on the mic will be lower).

 As a separate purchase, I got the RE320POP Fine Mesh Metal Screen Pop Filter (That’s the round black-rimmed thing in the front).
 This thing minimizes the sound of fast moving air from your mouth hitting the mic.
 For example, the sound of the letter P is usually accompanied with a breath (often referred to as p-pops and plosives)

 The vibrational energy that travels along the boom arm will become diminished when the shock mount destabilizes the vibration.
 The shock mount I use is the Heil PRSM-C. It is specifically designed to fit this microphone.

 The central hub to where all the audio signals are sent is the Mackie 1202-VLZ3 mixer.
 The mixer’s main job is to receive audio from any number of sources, and distribute it to any number of devices.
 Being able to control volume levels from the different sources, both incoming and outgoing is vital.
-There are ways to podcast without a mixer, but if you have more than one sound source (tablet, mp3 player, phone, etc) you may not be able to get all the sound into your computer.
+You can podcast without a mixer, but if you have more than one sound source (tablet, mp3 player, phone, etc) you may not be able to get all the sound into your computer.
 The mixer allows you to plug in more than one sound device at a time and control the volume of each.